Measuring Stereotype and Deviation Biases in Large Language Models: Discussion

-\textbf{Socioeconomic Status.} The four LLMs show notable variations in the socioeconomic status distributions of their generated texts as well, as depicted in Tables~\ref{table:socioeconomic-implicit-bias-claude}-\ref{table:socioeconomic-explicit-bias-command}.
+\textbf{Socioeconomic Status.} The four LLMs show notable variations in the socioeconomic status distributions of their generated texts as well, as depicted in Tables A25-A32.
 Regardless of prompt type, model, or demographic group, the majority of the texts' socioeconomic status proportions are statistically significant when compared with real-world reference proportions.
 The deviation bias for both implicit and explicit prompts is similar, and claude-3.5-sonnet and gpt-4o-mini display high levels of stereotype bias compared to the other models.
+While the training data for the LLMs are U.S.-centric, they also include information about socioeconomic distributions in other countries, so the socioeconomic status deviation bias scores should be interpreted carefully.
 Moreover, some LLMs are more likely to provide upper-class responses for Asian individuals for both implicit (claude-3.5-sonnet and command-r-plus) and explicit (gpt-4o-mini and llama-3.1-70b) prompts.

 Such a trend in the LLM-generated texts may conflict with the goal of providing equitable services to all users, no matter their racial identity.
 LLM developers should carefully weigh the tradeoffs between ensuring that LLM responses accurately portray reality and preventing models from perpetuating harmful stereotypes.
-This balance needs to be considered during both the LLM training and fine-tuning processes, when developers must evaluate what training data should be incorporated and what outcomes reinforcement learning from human feedback (RLHF) should prioritize, respectively.
+For example, if real-world socioeconomic distributions represent existing social inequities, it may be undesirable to reproduce such patterns in LLM outputs.
+This balance needs to be considered during both the LLM training and fine-tuning processes, when developers must evaluate what training data should be incorporated and what outcomes RLHF should prioritize, respectively.

 \textbf{Occupation.} Looking at the occupation outputs of the LLMs, each model outputs a variety of occupations for each demographic group, with notable differences in the distribution of occupations among gender, racial, and generational lines.
 These differences exist among the texts generated using both implicit and explicit prompts.
-While the specific details are reported in the results section and Tables~\ref{table:occupation-implicit-bias-claude}-\ref{table:occupation-explicit-bias-command}, an overarching trend exists where all four models, regardless of prompt type, provide "teacher" as the most popular occupation for Baby Boomers.
+While the specific details are reported in the results section and Tables A33-A40, an overarching trend exists where all four models, regardless of prompt type, provide "teacher" as the most popular occupation for Baby Boomers.

 \textbf{Polarity.} Considering the sentiment scores of LLM-generated texts, the texts generated using explicit prompts display a much larger variation of polarity scores between demographic groups.
 On the other hand, the texts generated using implicit prompts display few notable differences in sentiment scores between demographic groups, and the existing differences are also much smaller.
 This suggests that LLMs are more sensitive to bias when provided with prompts that contain explicit mentions of gender, ethnicity, or age groups.
 For example, when provided with explicit prompts, LLMs tend to generate texts with higher polarity scores for historically marginalized groups, such as Black, Hispanic, or female individuals.
 In contrast, the texts for White, Asian, or male individuals tend to have lower polarity scores.